zhanglongx/Mara/README.md

 # Mara

-Mara is a plotting tool that takes data from tushare and plots it through matplotlib.
+Mara is an analysis and plotting tool that takes data from tushare and plots it through matplotlib.

 ## Usage